Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Methodology

-To evaluate our fine-tuned LLMs' instruction-following capability and response quality, models are benchmarked on test samples in languages both seen and unseen during the instruction-tuning time.
-We aim to cover languages in different scripts and families so we can draw generic conclusions across base LLMs with various degrees of multilingualism, from versatile BLOOM to English-focused Pythia.
-We employ native speakers to manually translate 50 prompts sampled from OpenAssistant \citep{openassistant} into languages of our interest.\footnote{\url{https://github.com/LAION-AI/Open-Assistant}}

-The \textit{seen} category includes six languages: English, Spanish, French, Bulgarian, Russian, and Chinese.
-Among the six, English is the highest-resourced, and Spanish and French are high-resource and share the same script as English.
-Bulgarian and Russian are European languages, but use a writing system distinct from English; between these two, Bulgarian could be more challenging because most of the Cyrillic data on the Internet is written in Russian.
-Finally, Chinese is a high-resource but distant language in a totally different script.

-For \textit{unseen} tests, we pick Bengali and Norwegian.
-Norwegian is under-resourced and overlaps with English writing script to some extent, whereas Bengali perhaps appears more often in the LLMs' pre-training data, but operates on a completely different vocabulary.
+\paragraph{Test data} Our instruction-tuned LLMs are benchmarked on languages both \emph{seen} and \emph{unseen} during fine-tuning.
+We employ native speakers to manually translate 50 prompts sampled from OpenAssistant \citep{openassistant} into eight languages: six seen during training and two unseen.
+The seen category includes English, French, Spanish, Bulgarian, Russian, and Chinese.
+Among the six, English is the highest-resourced, followed by French and Spanish which share the same script as English.
+Bulgarian and Russian are European languages but use a writing system distinct from English.
+Finally, Chinese is a high-resource distant language in a different script.
+For unseen tests, we pick Bengali and Norwegian.
+Bengali is distant from the above languages and uses a different script, whereas Norwegian is under-resourced but overlaps with English writing script to some extent.